bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 Note:

-Let's focus on yet another potential misconception here. (...)
-And there is lots of truth here!
+Let's focus on yet another potential misconception here. (..readdbility) And there is lots of truth here!

-[C] Let's consider this snippet of the code from Thanos project.
-Thanos is kind of horizontally scalable metric databases based on Prometheus and this code is for fetching certain data from file that is memory-mapped on Linux based systems.
+[C] Let's consider following snippet of the code from Thanos project.
+Thanos is kind of horizontally scalable metric database based on Prometheus and this code is for fetching certain data from file that is memory-mapped on Linux based systems.
+So as you can imagine, very critical path of project.

-[C] We can definitely agree it's some sophisticated code which might be not clear immediately when you look on it.
+[C] We can definitely agree that this sophisticated piece of code might be not clear immediately from start, when you look on it.

-[C] Especially if you look on my favorite line here, function yoloString, would you accept this in your production code?
+Especially if you look on my favorite line here,[C]  function yoloString, It's actually pretty neat, it allows to convert through different types without extra allocation, reusing the same memory space.
+In this example, between bytes and strings.
+BUT would you accept this in your production code?

+At then end it's overall a very fair point, to avoid extreme optimization to keep code readable.
-It's overall a very fair point, we chose Go because it's simple, consistent and readable.
+After all we chose Go because it's simple, consistent and readable.
 That's why it is so efficient to write programs in Go.
 So.. does performance really matter if it reduces readability?

 ---